-There are 65 operating coastal and inland ports within this Gateway area.
-According to the American Association of Port Authorities (AAPA), seven of these coastal ports are among the top 17 in the U.S., and one inland port is among the top four in the U.S. by tonnage (2010).
+There are over 50 operating coastal and inland ports in the region.
 Imports to the coastal ports include petroleum products (with considerable lightering activity by tank ships), steel, rubber, coffee, and foodstuffs.
-In addition to grain, exports include frozen poultry and oil well supplies.
-New Orleans LA, Mobile AL, and Gulfport MS are active, growing container ports within this Gateway area.
-Cruise lines are also a growth market for coastal ports, and river cruising has returned in 2012.
-There are over 100 ship/boat construction and repair facilities in this Gateway.
-The Eastern Gulf / Lower Mississippi Gateway’s area of subject matter expertise includes bulk cargoes and disaster response/recovery.
-This Gateway maintains a vast network of Federal, state, local government and industry partners.
+In addition to grain, exports include frozen poultry and supplies for oil wells.
+There are several container ports experiencing growth in the region.
+Cruise lines are a growth market for coastal ports, and in 2012 river cruising has returned.
+The region also has over 100 ship/boat construction and repair facilities.

 The Gateway Director serves as an expert on all regional and local maritime issues to include bulk cargoes and disaster response/recovery, port infrastructure development, marine highways, and strategic seaports.
 The Director also engages on federal maritime emergency preparedness issues in the region.
 In addition to coordinating with the private sector, the Director serves as the Agency liaison to regional federal, state and local government agencies.